 What does that mean in practice?

 When the CFO gets the eBook she requested on an “Intro to Cloud Computing for Cost-Conscious CFOs” (an early buying stage premium content offer), she’s also invited to an upcoming seminar or webinar on a similar topic, a more middle-of-the-cycle offer.

 After the CFO attends the webinar, she’s invited to schedule a free consultation to explore her specific needs in more detail with a cloud expert in your company.

 That is how IT lead generation converts to new business!

 7. Convert and Close New Client Business

 Now, if your product or service is a commodity and at a relatively low price point, you may be able to go directly from the middle of the sales process offer, like a seminar or webinar, to your online order form.

 But for most B2B technology products or services, your lead gen goal should be to deliver sales-ready opportunities – which knock the socks off of having to cold-prospect – or invest in other expensive and intrusive interruption-based marketing.

 The Bottom Line

-In this article, you’ve been introduced to a simple, but very powerful framework for IT lead generation and converting leads and opportunities into new business.
+This article introduces you to a simple but very powerful framework for IT lead generation and converting leads and opportunities into new business.